khungrukcad/tunnelkit/README.md

 - [x] Key renegotiation
 - [x] Replay protection (hardcoded window)

 The library therefore supports compression framing, just not compression.
-Remember to match server-side compression framing in order to avoid a confusing loss of data packets.
+Remember to disable server-side compression and match framing, otherwise the client will shut down with an error.
 E.g. if server has `comp-lzo no`, client must use `compressionFraming = .compLZO`.

 ### Support for .ovpn configuration